AaronV-T/AutoBiographer/README.md

 It also keeps track of the following statistics:
  - Damage dealt and taken; healing dealt to self, healing dealt to others, and healing taken.
+ - Duels won and lost to each player.
  - Items looted or acquired by other methods.
  - Money looted and money gained from quests.
+ - Spells started casting and spells successfully cast.
- - Time spent in each zone (broken down into time spent AFK, casting, dead, in combat, and on flights).
+ - Time spent in each zone (broken down into time spent AFK, casting, dead, in combat, in groups, and on flights).
+ - Time spent in a group with each player you've grouped with.
  - Total kills (killing blows, assists, or group killed) for each unit.

 Additional Features: